Skip to content

 • Advanced integrations: API access, custom webhooks, and integrations with payroll providers or accounting software are typically restricted to paid plans.

-• Priority support: Free plans usually get community forums or email support with longer response times.
+• Priority support: No-cost tiers usually get community forums or email support with longer response times.
 Phone support and dedicated account managers are paid.

-Let's look at what major HR software vendors actually offer for free:
+Let's look at what HR software categories actually offer for free:

-Free HR software isn't just a stepping stone to paid software for every company.
-For some teams, a good free plan is a legitimate long-term solution.
+A no-cost tier is not just a stepping stone to paid software for every company.
+For some teams, a good no-cost plan from another vendor may be a legitimate long-term solution.
+For WalnutsHR, the trial offer is a 30-day Pro trial designed for hands-on evaluation.

 • Payroll is handled separately.
 If you're already using a payroll provider (or your accountant handles payroll), you don't need your HR software to include it.
 Core HR and payroll are complementary but distinct needs.